The Fourier modal method for gratings with bi-anisotropic materials: Appendix A. Analytical solution in a slab with one-dimensional periodicity

 \section{Appendix A. Analytical solution in a slab with one-dimensional periodicity}

-To find the exact solution in a periodic slab with one-dimensional periodicity, one can look at it from a different perspective, considering that our slab is a multilayered stratified medium with all layers being homogeneous and infinite in lateral directions.
-Since we are only interested in finding the exact value $k_3$ in the slab, we do not use its thickness as an input parameter for our problem, nor do we need any information on the adjacent layers.
+\edit{To date, several methods have been proposed in the literature for solving Maxwell’s equations in bianisotropic media with one-dimensional periodicity~\cite{onishi2011formulation,Lalane}.} To find the exact solution in a periodic slab with one-dimensional periodicity, one can look at it from a different perspective, considering that our slab is a multilayered stratified medium with all layers being homogeneous and infinite in lateral directions.
+Since we are only interested in finding the exact value $k_3$ in the slab, we do not use its thickness as an input parameter for our problem, nor do we need any information on the \edit{neighboring} layers.
 Hence, despite the fact that in the FMM all layers (except for the substrate and superstrate) are characterized by a certain thickness, these two representations are fully equivalent for our purpose.
-Due to homogeneity of the layers in a stratified system, Maxwell's equations in it can be solved analytically.
+Due to homogeneity of the layers in a stratified system, Maxwell's equations can be solved analytically.
 One of the ways of doing so is using the scattering-matrix formalism, a well established technique for such types of media, since it does not require Fourier transform \cite{lekner1996optical}.

-In order to find the exact value $k_3$ of modes (plane waves) propagating in the stratified medium with an infinite number of periods, we write the definition of the scattering matrix $\mathbb{S}$ connecting incoming and outgoing amplitudes for one period, as shown in Fig.~\ref{Analytical solution}:
+In order to find the exact value $k_3$ of modes (plane waves) propagating in the stratified medium with an infinite number of periods, we write the definition of the scattering matrix \edit{$\mathcal{S}$} connecting incoming and outgoing amplitudes for one period, as shown in Fig.~\ref{Analytical solution}:

 where $A^{\pm}$ and $B^{\pm}$ are the amplitudes of plane waves propagating in the positive and negative $x_1$ directions in the stratified periodic medium, and $k_3$ now plays a role of the problem parameter, along with $\omega$.
 Then, applying Bloch's theorem to the mode's field,